CyberDarts Darts News Logo

 It is difficult to share one set of darts, as it drastically slows down the game.
 Darts is not a game where blocking scoring areas by opponents is allowed.
 And having more than three darts in the board means more damaged darts & "robin hoods" due to hits from following darts.

-As darters have different hand and finger sizes, so darts are not one-size-fits-all.
+Also, people have different hand and finger sizes, so darts are not one-size-fits-all.
 That is another reason why it is often hard to pick just the right dart from a catalog or online site.
-It is really important to try the darts before buying, to ensure that the "fit" is just right for your hand and grip style.
+You really need to try the darts before buying.
 When buying darts, visit a darts shop that has boards setup for trying out the various darts styles available.

 Brass Darts

-Brass is a fairly dense (heavy) metal, composed mostly of copper and zinc.
-It is relatively inexpensive, and easy to machine.
-However, it is so soft that the machined "grip" may quickly wear down, changing the "feel" of the dart.
+Brass is a fairly dense (heavy) metal, is relatively inexpensive, and is easy to machine.
+Unfortunately, it is so soft that the machined "grip" may quickly wear down, changing the "feel" of the dart.
 Brass Darts are commonly mass-produced on automated lathes, so the quality and consistency of the machining may vary considerably.
 Brass darts are often used as "house darts" due to low price.

 Nickel/Silver Darts